ARCHER2-HPC/archer2-docs/docs/user-guide/energy.md

 connections.
 We are monitoring these discussions and taking advice from sustainability professionals on how we report and estimate ARCHER2 emissions.

-UK National Grid based Scope 2 emissions are calculated using the compute node energy use for particular jobs along with the carbon intensity of the South Scotland region of the UK National Grid at the start time of the job.
+UK National Grid based operational emissions are calculated using the compute node energy use for particular jobs along with the carbon intensity of the South Scotland region of the UK National Grid at the start time of the job.
 The carbon intensity is retrieved from the [carbonintensity.org.uk](carbonintensity.org.uk) web API.